Correcting an Illegible Notary Stamp

 Reasons for Illegible Notary Stamp

-Colorado notary law does not specify the procedure for adding a clear and legible second stamp if the first stamp is illegible.
-Problems may occur if the stamp smears due to movement, has unreadable portions caused by not stamping on a hard, flat surface, has missing or faint portions due to ink drying out, or a stamp malfunction due to a mechanical problem.
+Colorado notary law does not specify the procedure for adding a clear and legible second stamp if the first stamp impression is illegible.
+Problems may occur if the stamp is smeared, blurred or smudged due to movement, has unreadable portions caused by not stamping on a hard, flat surface, has missing or faint portions due to the inkpad drying out, has too much ink that obscures the stamp impression, or a stamp malfunction due to a mechanical problem.

 Notary Regulator FAQ Correction Procedure